Gold dollar: Final years, abolition, and collecting

 A 1851-P gold dollar next to a 1884-O Morgan dollar, both graded by NGC.
-Throughout its mintage years, the gold dollar was issued concurrently with the much larger silver dollars, which ultimately replaced the gold dollar upon its discontinuation.
+Throughout its mintage years, the gold dollar was issued concurrently with the much larger silver dollar.

 Since gold did not circulate in the United States (except on the West Coast) in the postwar period, much of the production of coins of that metal in the United States was double eagles for export.
 Accordingly, although 1,361,355 gold dollars were struck in 1862—the last time production would exceed a million—the mintage fell to 6,200 in 1863 and remained low for the rest of the coin's existence, excepting 1873 and 1874.
 The Mint felt it improper to suspend coinage of a coin authorized by Congress, and issued proof coins (generally a few dozen to the tiny numismatic community) from specially-polished dies, also producing enough circulation strikes so that the proof coins would not be unduly rare.
 In 1873 and 1874, old and worn gold dollars held by the government were melted and recoined, generating large mintages of that denomination.
 This was done in anticipation of the resumption of specie payments, which did not occur until the end of 1878.
 Once specie again circulated at face value, the gold dollar found no place in commerce amid large quantities of silver coinage, either released from hoarding or newly struck by the Mint.
 The government expected that the resumption of specie payments would cause the dollar and other small gold coins to circulate again, but the public, allowed to redeem paper currency, continued to use it as more convenient than coins.